 - urn:xccdf:scoring:default this is the default weighted aggregated model.
-All tools must support this model, and it is the default for Benchmarks that do not include any other model specifications. - urn:xccdf:scoring:flat this simple model computes the sum of the weights of rules that pass.
-All tools should support this model. - urn:xccdf:scoring:flat-unweighted this simplest of all models simply computes the number of rules that passed.
+All tools must support this model, and it is the default for Benchmarks that do not include any other model specifications. - urn:xccdf:scoring:flat this model computes the sum of the weights of rules that pass.
+All tools should support this model. - urn:xccdf:scoring:flat-unweighted this simple model simply computes the number of rules that passed.
 It does not use weights.
-All tools should support this model.
+All tools should support this model. - urn:xccdf:scoring:absolute this extremely simple model gives a score of 1 if all applicable rules passed, and 0 otherwise.